Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Abstract

 \section{Abstract}

-Choosing a suitable ML model is a complex task that can depend on several objectives, e.g., accuracy, model size, fairness, inference time, or energy consumption.
+Choosing a suitable ML model is a complex task that can depend on several objectives, e.g., accuracy, fairness, or energy consumption.
 In practice, this requires trading off multiple, often competing, objectives through multi-objective optimization (MOO).
-However, existing MOO methods typically treat all hyperparameters as equally important, overlooking that hyperparameter importance (HPI) can vary significantly depending on the trade-off between objectives.
-We propose a novel dynamic optimization approach that prioritizes the most influential hyperparameters based on varying objective trade-offs during the search process, which accelerates empirical convergence and leads to better solutions.
-Building on prior work on HPI for MOO post-analysis, we now integrate HPI, calculated with HyperSHAP, into the optimization.
-For this, we leverage the objective weightings naturally produced by the MOO algorithm ParEGO and adapt the configuration space by fixing the unimportant hyperparameters, allowing the search to focus on the important ones.
-Eventually, we validate our method with diverse tasks from \pymoo and \yahpo.
-Empirical results demonstrate improvements in convergence speed and Pareto front quality compared to baselines.
+However, existing MOO methods typically treat all hyperparameters as equally important, disregarding that hyperparameter importance (HPI) can vary significantly across objectives.
+We propose a novel dynamic optimization approach that prioritizes the most influential hyperparameters based on varying objective trade-offs during the search, thereby accelerating empirical convergence.
+We advance prior work on HPI for MOO from post-analysis to direct, dynamic integration within the optimization, using the recent HPI method HyperSHAP.
+For this, we leverage the objective weightings naturally produced by the MOO algorithm ParEGO and reduce the configuration space by fixing the unimportant hyperparameters, allowing the search to focus on the important ones.
+Eventually, we evaluate our method on diverse tasks from \pymoo and \yahpo.
+For HPO, integrating HPI yields up to 24\% improvement in final Pareto front quality, while on synthetic data, integrating HPI achieves 2$\times$ better final results.